Wednesday, 19 July 2017

 Mastan was known to be a shrewd businessman and a cunning deal-maker.
 He always maintained friendly relations with the police and government officials and often promoted peace between rival gangs, and was good friends with Lala and Mudaliar.

 Haji Mastan was not a dreaded don because never in his life he had killed anyone or shot a bullet on another.
-But you cannot deny the fact that he was a mobster and was a big time smuggler who reigned for 20 years.

 Though Haji Mastan wasn’t a dreadful criminal he gave birth to all the dreadful gangsters, especially Dawood Ibrahim who became his successor and changed the face of the Indian Mafia once and for all.